LEMON-Mapping: Loop-Enhanced Large-Scale Multi-Session Point Cloud Merging and Optimization for Globally Consistent Mapping: Introduction

-In general, PGO-based and BA-based methods cannot guarantee both map accuracy and global consistency in multi-robot scenarios with a large number of loops.
+Ultimately, whether applied independently or combined in current loosely coupled paradigms, existing PGO and BA methods often force a trade-off between high-resolution map accuracy and global consistency in multi-robot scenarios.
 Building upon the strengths of existing methods and aiming to address their limitations, we perform an in-depth analysis of previous multi-robot SLAM systems and map merging techniques.
 The key issue of multi-robot mapping is to solve the \textbf{\textit{divergence}} and \textbf{\textit{blurring}} problems of submaps, while maintaining the \textbf{\textit{global consistency}} of the whole map.
-We argue that the merging of point cloud maps is essentially a map-driven local point cloud registration problem rather than a pose-dominated pose optimization problem.
-Building upon this perspective, we identify two essential challenges for achieving effective multi-robot point cloud map fusion: \textbf{(1)} Map fusion should be treated as a map-driven registration problem rather than a pose-centric optimization task such as PGO. \textbf{(2)} Loop closure information should be fully exploited for local registration, not only to ensure global consistency but also to improve local accuracy.
+We argue that the merging of point cloud maps is essentially a map-driven local registration problem rather than a pose-dominated pose optimization problem.
+Building upon this perspective, we identify two essential challenges for achieving effective multi-robot point cloud map fusion: \textbf{(1)} Map fusion should be treated as a map-driven registration problem rather than a pose-centric optimization task such as PGO. \textbf{(2)} Loop closure information should be fully exploited not only to ensure global consistency but also to improve local accuracy.